jackee777/pybabelfy/README.md

 setup(
   name = 'pybabelfy',
-  packages = ['pybabelfy'], # this must be the same as the name above version = '0.1', description = 'A Python interface for Babelfy', author = 'David Vilares',
+  ppackages = ['pybabelfy', 'build/lib/pybabelfy'], # this must be the same as the name above version = '0.1', description = 'A Python interface for Babelfy', author = 'David Vilares',